Portal Hypertension

 Transient Elastography (FibroScan)

-- Non-invasive alternative to HVPG.
+- Non-invasive alternative to HVPG for routine clinical practice.
+[12]

 Endoscopy